-- The flow-state that a child reaches with her work is evidence of a complete unification between oneself and Spirit.
+- The flow state that a child reaches with her work is evidence of a complete unification between oneself and the Spirit.

 What if we were to re-frame our practice as a spiritual one?
 Can we find that center – beyond curriculum alone – to the root of Montessori’s cosmic vision?
 What if we were to shift our mandate, to become one of tending to the Light that is within each child?
 If we could create an opening for such spiritual transformation, imagine what would be possible.

 There is nothing more important than to be present for the children in our care.
 We are the stewards of their Light.